ibm-cloud-docs/openwhisk/openwhisk_actions.md

       "msg": "Hello from arbitrary C program!"
   }
   ```
+  {: codeblock}

-  To update the Docker action, run `buildAndPush.sh` to upload the latest image to Docker Hub.
+  To update the Docker Action, run `buildAndPush.sh` to upload the latest image to Docker Hub.
 This allows the system to pull your new Docker image the next time it runs the code for your action.
 If there are no warm containers, new invocations use the new Docker image.
 However, if there is a warm container that uses a previous version of your Docker image, any new invocations continue to use that image unless you run `wsk action update`.
 This indicates to the system, that for new invocations, to execute a docker pull to get your new Docker image.

   ```
   ./buildAndPush.sh janesmith/blackboxdemo